Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/adobe-target-release-notes.md

 ### Adobe Target extension 2.5.0

-* Added support for a new Event Type `Raw Request` in Adobe Target extension for creating rules on Experience Platform Data Collection UI.
+* Added support for a new Event Type `Raw Request` in Adobe Target extension for creating rules on the Experience Platform Data Collection UI.
 This can be used for handling advanced scenarios when using the raw Target APIs.

 ## August 2, 2022